-Daily Analysis for July 18, 2026
+Daily Analysis for August 22, 2026

-242 issues from 41 newsletters over the last 24 hours
+229 issues from 36 newsletters over the last 24 hours

 What is this?
 Newsletter Zeitgeist reads US political newsletters and then, using AI, attempts to identify common themes and articles across the ideological spectrum.
 While American political discourse seems fragmented, this is an effort to determine if there is a broader shape of that discourse.
 Designed by Mike Fourcher.